-Just a few months back , I completed reading the book “97 Things Every Programmer Should Know” from O’REILLY .
+Just a few months back, I completed reading the book “97 Things Every Programmer Should Know” from O’REILLY.
 This book has become one of my all-time favorites already.

-This book is a collection of tips or advices from various programming gurus covering lot of things like codeing style , customer handling , version control with each chapter of about 1-2 pages.
+This book is a collection of tips or advice from various programming gurus covering a lot of things like coding style, customer handling, version control with each chapter of about 1-2 pages.

 Here are few of my favourite one’s that i am highlighting from the Book .